Madden NFL 18: Longshot plot

 For the Legends Game, Devin's team is to progress through five challenges, with the first three based on moving the offense downfield from certain starting yard lines in an allotted time frame.
 In the fourth, Devin has to complete a scoring drive without throwing a pass to Colt.
 For the final challenge, rain falls on the stadium as Devin faces a 3rd and 15 situation, an atmosphere resembling his final game at Texas.
 After scoring, Devin is greeted by the cheers of Longhorn fans, having finally redeemed himself.

 Devin and Colt's NFL futures vary based on the player's behavior in the Legends Game.
-There are three possible endings related to the Draft: Devin gets drafted by his favorite team (which the player picked earlier in the game), Colt gets drafted by Devin's favorite team's rival and Devin is undrafted, or Colt and Devin both get drafted by the same team.
-In the former, Devin is selected in the seventh round, but Colt is not drafted.
+There are three possible endings related to the Draft: Devin gets drafted by his favorite team (which the player picked earlier in the game), Colt gets drafted by Devin's favorite team's rival and Devin is undrafted, or Colt and Devin are selected by the same team.
+In the first, Devin is selected in the seventh round while Colt is not drafted.
 Devin tries to encourage him, but Colt tells him to enjoy the feeling.
 Devin leaves the house and shouts in glee before stopping to remember his childhood.

 In the undrafted ending, Colt is drafted in the sixth round but apologizes to Devin out of disbelief.
 As the seventh round concludes, Devin is not drafted and leaves the house, where he vents his frustration and sits on the porch.
 A flashback to his childhood days with his father takes place, where Cutter tells him while victory does not always occur, if one gives it their best, they have the right to feel like a winner.
-However, Dan calls Devin to announce two teams have expressed interest in signing him as an undrafted free agent: his favorite team and Colt's team.
+Shortly after, Marino calls Devin to announce two teams have expressed interest in signing him as an undrafted free agent: his favorite team and Colt's team.
 After telling Colt of his new team, the two celebrate.

-The third secret ending can only be achieved if one plays out the story with the aim of improving Colt's draft stock as well as Devin's and plays out similarly to the undrafted ending, but instead of Colt being drafted by Devin's favorite team's rival, he is instead selected by Devin's favorite team outright, and instead of Devin leaving at the end of the seventh round, he leaves after Colt is drafted, and after the flashback, instead of Dan Marino calling Devin, Devin is called by his favorite team asking him if he'd like to join Colt on the team.
+The third ending can only be achieved if one plays out the story with the aim of improving Colt's draft stock as well as Devin's.
+It is similar to the undrafted ending, but instead of Colt being drafted by Devin's favorite team's rival, he is instead selected by Devin's favorite team outright.
+Devin leaves his house immediately after Colt is drafted, during which the flashback plays.
+Afterward, instead of Marino calling Devin, he is contacted by his favorite team's coach asking him if he'd like to join Colt.
 Devin accepts, and he and Colt celebrate.

 Standing on his porch, Devin receives a text from Jack, who congratulates and thanks him for allowing him to be his coach.
 Devin returns to his room and looks at his Texas cap on the desk, telling his father he finally had something to be proud of before placing his NFL team's cap with it.